xFrednet/TFL5-improve-lint-list-performance/sections/04-analysis.md

 This header requires that the `content-type` header is set correctly for content that is being delivered by the host.
 GitHub pages doesn't support the manual specification of the content type it instead uses a open source database to determine the correct MIME type based on the file extension [@github.docs.about-pages].
 Clippy's lint list is composed out of a _html_ and a _json_ which both are delivered withe the correct content type as can be seen in attachment \ref{att:http-response-header-html} and \ref{att:http-response-header-json}.
 The nosniff option can therefor be enabled without side effects.

-## Slow loading times

-Some form of art
 <!--
 ## Technical background